StevenBlack/vocab/readme.md

 ### Empty Name
 We can be convinced that a concept is real by the mere fact that it has a name, but the world is full of names for things that aren't real (e.g. Batman).
-As such, assume nothing is true just because it has a name (including every concept in this megathread!)
+As such, assume nothing is true just because it has a name.

 ### encephalesthenia